 - Unreserved Category – 15/-

-It was mid March when we went to Ooty for a weekend trip, on the second day of our trip we took the Coonor to Ooty Toy train ride.
+It was mid-March when we went to Ooty for a weekend trip, on the second day of our trip we took the Coonoor to Ooty Toy train ride.
 We started the day late and by the information we got from our hotel about the long ticket queue on the previous day, we were not quite optimistic about getting the tickets ( At that time, booking the tickets online wasn’t operational or might be down for some time, I don’t remember actually, resulting in a big queue of enthusiastic people).
-We missed the morning train from Ooty so what we did was, we took a local bus and went to Coonor.
-Trust me, we enjoyed the bus journey a lot as there wasn’t many tourists, it was full of kids and local people, who were very sweet.
-The roads were curvy and the scenic beauty of the Nilgiris were never ending.
+We missed the morning train from Ooty so what we did was, we took a local bus and went to Coonoor.
+Trust me, we enjoyed the bus journey a lot as there weren’t many tourists, it was full of kids and local people, who were very sweet.
+The roads were curvy and the scenic beauty of the Nilgiris was never-ending.